 We understand school is time and energy-consuming; however, if you have enough time left over after you complete your daily schooling, an internship while getting your Bachelor of Arts degree in Graphic Design is a wonderful idea and well worth any time you invest.
 Education alone will not give you all of the valuable tools like an internship can provide to you.
 Anytime you have a chance to add hands-on experience to the equation, it is a “win-win”.

 What do employers want to see when they hire a graphic designer?
 Your future employer will want to see an example of your work.
-A portfolio is a book or it could be an online portfolio that you will have filled with your best work.
-If you do not have this type work through an internship, you will only have school projects to show at your first interview.
-You should also look at this as a chance to see if you like this type work, or if you should go another direction with your college studies.
+A portfolio is a book, or it could be an online portfolio that you will have filled with your best work.
+If you do not have this type of work through an internship, you will only have school projects to show at your first interview.
+You should also look at this as a chance to see if you like this type work or if you should go another direction with your college studies.